catbusofthecanals/my-travel-diary/README.md

 The project has been tested with a snapshot test and unit tests for the front and back-end.

-The deployed render app for this project can be found here: and the sources files can be found on github here: https://github.com/catbusofthecanals/my-travel-diary.
+The sources files can be found on github here: https://github.com/catbusofthecanals/my-travel-diary.

 ## Requirements